The Gang Ranch has been managed by Larry and Bev Ramstad since April 1990.

-Larry and Beverly came to the Gang Ranch in 1990.
-At the time the ranch had fallen from a great distance from its early glory years under the Western Canadian Ranching Company (1888-1947).
+Larry and Bev came to the Gang Ranch in 1990.
+At the time the ranch had fallen a great distance from its early glory years under the Western Canadian Ranching Company (1888-1947).
 Much of the ranch was in disrepair, the irrigation system and hay fields needed attention, buildings required repairs, there were no fences, the cowherd was in poor shape and there was no breeding program for the horse herd.
 Under Larry’s careful management the ranch began to improve.
 The first priority was the cowherd.
 The ranch had been running 7 or 8 different breeds with no fences to control cross breeding.
 Fences were installed and over the next 10 years Larry established a breading program to consist of top-quality black Canadian Angus cattle.
 Over time staffing was added to both the cowboy and farm crews, buildings and irrigation systems were repaired, 400 acres of hay fields were upgraded to pivot irrigation systems, and a breading program was established to produce top quality ranch quarter horses.

 Meet The Management Team

 Corben worked for the Gang Ranch as a cowboy in 2009.
 He came back as the Cowboss in 2021.
 His role is to oversee the cowboy crew and the management of the cattle.
 He works along side the other cowboys, driving cattle, branding, calving, as well as shoeing and breaking horses.

 Brian has been working at the Gang Ranch since 1975.
 He started out as a cowboy, then a farmer, and worked as farm-boss for many years.
 In 2020 Brian stepped down as farm-boss and took on the new role of Mechanic.
 His role is to facilitate all equipment repairs and manage the irrigation pivots.